 The CCE Commission has found that it generally takes at least 6 years of chamber experience for a professional to gain the skills and experience necessary to become an expert at managing a chamber.
 It also takes about the same time for a candidate to accrue the necessary 175 professional development points to apply for the CCE.

 However, in some cases, several of the required 6 years of senior-level management experience required for CCE eligibility above may be satisfied by senior-level management experience in other membership organizations or other highly relevant professional experience.
 Eligibility determinations are made by the CCE Commission on a case-by-case basis.
-Contact ACCE staff if you believe you have professional experience that may meet these qualifications, before submitting your application.
+Contact ACCE staff if you believe you have non-chamber professional experience that may meet these qualifications, well before the application due date.
 In all cases, an applicant’s most recent two years of eligible experience must be at a chamber, and the applicant must currently be employed in a senior-level chamber management position.

 There are no required reading materials; however, we do have a list of highly recommended reading materials.